gilianhonkoop/OpenSourceSensei/README.md

 function, Apart from this, I also created the layout / setup for the Read.me file.
 Additionally, I trimmed and refined the previous SENSEI codebase so that it can be included in our new public github repository.

-Other deliverables for this course, such as the project proposal, project draft, project presenta- tion and the final report version were split up equally between our group members.
-For these deliverables, my main focus was the method and results, but I also tried to coordinate individual parts from members, e.g. our initial project proposal (before handing it in) had a lot of overlap between the parts each member wrote.
+Other deliverables for this course, such as the project proposal, project presentation and the final report version were split up equally between our group members.
+For these deliverables, my main focus was the method and results.
+I also coordinated parts from the initial project proposal to make it a coherent proposal.
+This is because there was (before handing it in) a lot of overlap between the different sections each member wrote.

 # Codebase